 Bottom Line on Prebiotics & Gut Microbiota:

 The microbes in our gut warrant care and feeding, since they seem to play a powerful role in health.
 Emerging research suggests that prebiotics in food or supplements could play a role in this.
-Come back for the next Smart Bytes®, when we’ll circle back to questions raised here and look at how healthy eating and smart carbohydrate choices might lay important groundwork.
+Come back for part two on this topic, when we’ll circle back to questions raised here and look at how healthy eating and smart carbohydrate choices might lay important groundwork.

 Bultman SJ.
 The microbiome and its potential as a cancer preventive intervention.
 Semin Oncol.
 2016; 43(1):97-106.